AndyFree96/AndyFree96.github.io/resource/index.md

 [R Graphics Cookbook, 2nd edition](https://r-graphics.org/): Welcome to the R Graphics Cookbook, a practical guide that provides more than 150 recipes to help you generate high-quality graphs quickly, without having to comb through all the details of R’s graphing systems.
 Each recipe tackles a specific problem with a solution you can apply to your own project, and includes a discussion of how and why the recipe works.

 [R for Excel Users](https://rstudio-conf-2020.github.io/r-for-excel/): This course is for Excel users who want to add or integrate R and RStudio into their existing data analysis toolkit.
-It is a friendly intro to becoming a modern R user, full of tidyverse, RMarkdown, GitHub, collaboration &amp; reproducibility.
+It is a friendly intro to becoming a modern R user, full of tidyverse, RMarkdown, GitHub, collaboration & reproducibility.

 [李东风的主页](https://www.math.pku.edu.cn/teachers/lidf/)